kikuchiyo/device_connection_en/edge/creating_protocol.md

 You'll need to create a protocol and update the jar package of the protocol file.

-1. In the EnOS console, click **Edge Gateway > Protocols** from the left navigation panel.
+1. In the EnOS console, click **Edge Gateway > Protocol** from the left navigation panel.

 2. Click **Create Protocol** and provide the following settings: